300 dpi JPEG

 Go here to the German version

 The mandolin belongs to the short-necked lutes.
-It was developed from the medieval mandola (mandore) in the
+It was developed from medieval mandola (mandore) in the

 17th century.
 It's a wire strung instrument with four courses (pairs of strings, strings unison) those are plucked with a plectrum.

-Besides the spaces between the frets are designed for the standard tuning of the mandolin strings.
+Besides, spaces between frets are designed for standard tuning of mandolin strings.
 If single courses are tuned in difference

 to their standard tuning the instrument isn't fretting right.
 Usually useful tunings can only be realized if each course is maximally